Relativistic Non-Hermitian Quantum Mechanics

 Similar expressions can be written for the momentum, parity and other operators.
 Next we introduce local field operators

+where we have written the positive energy eigenfunctions of Model 8 as $u_i ({\mathbf p})e^{(i p r)}$ and the negative energy eigenfunctions as $v_i(-{\mathbf p}) e^{i p r}$ where $i = 1, ..., 4$. $\tilde u$ and $\tilde v$ represent the eigenfunctions of $H^{\dagger}_D$.
 The novel twist here is the appearance of $\tilde{u}$ and $\tilde{v}$ in the definition of $\psi^{\star}$.
-These operators obey the canonical anti-commutation relation $\{\psi_a ({\mathbf r}), \psi_b^{\star} ({\mathbf r}') \} = \delta_{ab} \delta( {\mathbf r} - {\mathbf r}' ).$ Thus far we have simply re-written the non-interacting Model 8 in the language of canonical field theory.
+These operators obey the canonical anti-commutation relation $\{\psi_a ({\mathbf r}), \psi_b^{\star} ({\mathbf r}') \} = \delta_{ab} \delta( {\mathbf r} - {\mathbf r}' ).$ Thus far we have simply rewritten the non-interacting Model 8 in the language of canonical field theory.
 But we may now consistently treat interactions by coupling appropriate bilinears of the field operators to external scalar and gauge fields.
-A subtlety that arises in the perturbative analysis of interactions is that the dynamically determined inner product could also need to be recomputed perturbatively \cite{us}.
+A subtlety that arises in the perturbative analysis of interactions is that the dynamically determined inner product could also need to be recomputed perturbatively.
+(For earlier attempts in this direction, see for example \cite{shajesh}.)

-Non-hermitian quantum mechanics opens up new possibilities for physics beyond the standard model.
-Within the standard model neutrinos are the most natural candidate non-hermitian fermions (although it is conceivable that electrons or quarks might have a small degree of non-hermiticity also).
-It is generally presumed that neutrinos are Dirac or Majorana fermions, although this has not been definitively established, and the observation of neutrino oscillations has been used to infer that they have mass.
-The phenomenology of neutrinos within non-hermitian quantum mechanics would be different and is the subject of work in progress \cite{us}.
-Among many other directions that deserve exploration we mention only the most important: the perturbative analysis of couplings to scalar and gauge fields to clarify how to fit non-hermitian fermions with known elements of the standard model \cite{us}.